RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

-# Tail Blazer is fast
+# Tail Blazer has just got faster

-For Tail Blazer to be widely used and relied upon it has to be fast.
-This is why for several days my priority has been to significantly speed up the time it takes to load lines from a file.
-Slow performance was apparent with large files when either the file was being written to rapidly or a user was scrolling.

-Solving this problem is no trivial matter.
-In fact it is the difficulty of achieving sharp performance when scrolling through large files which prevented me from creating Tail Blazer years ago.
-It is also why I only started on this project when I had mentally solved these problems.

-The good news noew I have managed to achieve what I believe to be impressive performance by indexing the files and virtualising the viewable area of the screen.
+I have manage to achieve significant performance improvements by in tail blazer indexing files.
 This has allowed 3 things

  - Rapid lookup of lines of text as a user scrolls or as the log is modified
  - True virtualisation where the only log entry lines in memory are those visible on the screen